 6.38.1 Applicability to Language

+The vulnerability described in ISO/IEC TR 24772-1:2019 clause 6.38 exists in C++.

-This vulnerability only arises in C++ when there is a mismatch between the object’s copy semantics and the programmer’s intent. (references to Core Guidelines C.22)
+The vulnerability only arises in C++ when there is a mismatch between the object’s copy semantics and the programmer’s intent. (references to Core Guidelines C.22)

 C++ objects, by default, are copied member-wise.
 Each class type may define its own copy, move and assignment operations, allowing a class author to choose an appropriate depth for these operations.
 Class member types should be chosen to have copy and move semantics that support the semantics of the enclosing class.